Can I claim injury compensation if I’m assaulted by a patient or service user?

 Please use the form to our website to provide further details to us.
 Our specialist Solicitors can then advise you on the specifics of your situation.

-Our specialist Solicitors have a track record of success in acting for support workers, care workers and Health Care professionals injured as a result of unpredictable and violent service users.
+Our solicitors have a track record of success in acting for support workers, care workers and Health Care professionals injured as a result of unpredictable and violent service users.
 They will be able to consider your situation and if viable, pursue a claim for you on a No Win No Fee basis.

 Reply